This Is Spinal Tap: Use of Spinal Tap as a descriptive term

 It became a common insult for a pretentious band to be told they were funnier than Spinal Tap.
 As George Lynch put it, the more seriously a band took themselves, the more they resembled Spinal Tap.
 After seeing a 1986 performance by metal band Venom, singer Henry Rollins compared them to Spinal Tap.
 In their respective Behind the Music episodes, Quiet Riot's Rudy Sarzo and Ratt's Robbin Crosby compared their own bands to Spinal Tap to some extent.
-For example, as a parallel to the "Shit Sandwich" incident, Quiet Riot's fourth album Condition Critical was given the two-word review of "Prognosis:Terminal" by J. D. Considine in Musician magazine.
+For example, as a parallel to the "Shit Sandwich" incident, Quiet Riot's fourth album Condition Critical was given the two-word review of "Prognosis: Terminal" by J. D. Considine in Musician magazine.
 His review of the short-lived band GTR's eponymous debut LP in the same magazine was "SHT".
 R.E.M.'s Mike Mills described the band's early tours as "very Spinal Tap", citing, among other things, they had played at a United States Air Force base.

 Judas Priest, the heavy metal band that Rob Reiner saw in preparation for the film, has had many drummers in its career (eight in total), which the website Ultimate Classic Rock described as "positively Spinal Tap-worthy".
 Marillion guitarist Steve Rothery later described the run of five drummers in a year between his band's first two albums as "like Spinal Tap".
 In the Pearl Jam documentary Pearl Jam Twenty, the members jokingly refer to the fact that while the core lineup of the group has remained unchanged (singer Eddie Vedder, guitarists Mike McCready and Stone Gossard, and bassist Jeff Ament), the band has had five drummers.
 They describe this as "very Spinal Tap of us".
 In the documentary, a mock silent film called The Drummer Story is shown explaining what happened to their previous drummers.
-In it, one of them is almost eaten by a sea monster, only to be rescued by Eddie Vedder, playing a lifeguard.
+In it, one of them is almost eaten by a sea monster, only to be rescued by Vedder, playing a lifeguard.

 The Canadian heavy metal band Anvil, whose drummer is named Robb Reiner, have been called "the real Spinal Tap" based on the misadventures depicted in their documentary Anvil!
 The Story of Anvil.